awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *Type*: String
 *Required*: Yes
 *AWS CloudFormation Compatibility*: This property is similar to the `[StageName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-stagename)` property of an `AWS::ApiGateway::Stage`\.
 It is required in SAM, but not required in API Gateway
-*Additional Notes*: The Implicit API has a stage name of "prod"
+*Additional Notes*: The Implicit API has a stage name of "Prod"\.

  `Tags`   <a name="sam-api-tags"></a>
 A map \(string to string\) that specifies the tags to be added to this API Gateway stage\.
 Keys and values are limited to alphanumeric characters\.
 Keys can be 1 to 127 Unicode characters in length and cannot be prefixed with aws:\.
 Values can be 1 to 255 Unicode characters in length\.